Bernardo Reyes

-Bernardo Doroteo Reyes Ogazón (30 August 1850 – 9 February 1913) was a Mexican general and politician, with aspirations to be President of Mexico.
-He died in a coup d'état against President Francisco I. Madero.
 Born in a prominent liberal family in the western state of Jalisco, he served in the army, rising to the rank of general.
-Like his political patron, General and then President Porfirio Díaz, Reyes was a military man who became an able administrator.
-Reyes was one of the state governors that Díaz appointed, serving as governor of the northern state of Nuevo León.
-He implemented Porfirian policy, particularly eliminating political rivals, but also building his own power base.
+Like his political patron, General Porfirio Díaz, Reyes was a military man who became an able administrator.
 He helped in the modernization of that state, enabling local industrialization, improving public education and health, and supporting improvements in the lives of workers.
 While governor of Nuevo León, Reyes approved a workers compensation law.
-Followers of Reyes were known as Reyistas.